 In this course, students will continue to develop the science curricular competencies while exploring four big ideas: 1.
 Cells are derived from cells.
 2. The electron arrangement of atoms impacts their chemical nature.
 3. Electric current is the flow of electric charge.
 4. The biosphere, geosphere, hydrosphere, and atmosphere are inter-connected, as matter cycles and energy flows through them.
 The course completion is a prerequisite for Science 10.

-Science 9 Honours (MSC--09H)
+Science 10 (MSC--10) 4 credits